 Everything You Need to Know About Using Google Voice for Your Small Business

-In order to use Google Voice, you will need a Gmail account, which can be a free Gmail account or a paid GSuite account.
-GSuite does offer features (like additional cloud storage), which may be useful to you a small business owner, but having a paid GSuite account isn’t required.
+To use Google Voice, you will need a Gmail account, which can be a free Gmail account or a paid GSuite account.
+GSuite does offer features (like additional cloud storage), which may be useful to you as a entrepreneur and small business owner, but having a paid GSuite account isn’t required.

 Google Voice Features